MERLOT Reserve: Neural Script Knowledge through Vision and Language and Sound: Model:

 \mparagraph{Joint encoder.} Finally, we jointly encode all modalities (over all input video segments) using a bidirectional Transformer.
 We use a linear projection of the final layer's hidden states for all objectives (e.g. $\widehat{\mathbf{w}}_t$ and $\widehat{\mathbf{a}}_t$).

-\mparagraph{Contrastive targets.} Our contrastive pretraining objectives (\ref{ssec:contrastiveobj}) require \emph{independently-encoded targets} for each modality.\footnote{Otherwise, a model can trivially cheat by coordinating predictions \cite{bachman2019learning}.} Doing this is straightforward for the image and audio encoders: we add a \clstoken~to their respective inputs, and extract the final hidden state $\mathbf{v}_t$ or $\mathbf{a}_t$ at that position.\footnote{The \clstoken~hidden states are not involved in the spatial pooling, and likewise are not given to the joint encoder.} For text, we learn a separate bidirectional Transformer \emph{span encoder}, which computes targets $\mathbf{w}_t$ from a \clstoken~and (shared) embedded tokens of a candidate text span.
-This will also enable zero-shot prediction (\ref{ssec:sec_with_zero_shot_results}).
+\mparagraph{Independently-encoded targets.} We will supervise the joint encoder by simultaneously learning independently-encoded `target' representations for each modality.
+Doing this is straightforward for the image and audio encoders: we add a \clstoken~to their respective inputs, and extract the final hidden state $\mathbf{v}_t$ or $\mathbf{a}_t$ at that position.
+For text, we learn a separate bidirectional Transformer \emph{span encoder}, which computes targets $\mathbf{w}_t$ from a \clstoken~and embedded tokens of a candidate text span.
+This enables zero-shot prediction (\ref{ssec:sec_with_zero_shot_results}).

 \mparagraph{Architecture sizes.} We consider two model sizes in this work, which we pretrain from random initialization: \begin{enumerate}[rowan, label=\textbf{\arabic*.}] \item \basemodel, with a hidden size of 768, a 12-layer ViT-B/16 image encoder, and a 12-layer joint encoder. \item \largemodel, with a hidden size of 1024, a 24-layer ViT-L/16 image encoder, and a 24-layer joint encoder. \end{enumerate} We always use a 12-layer audio encoder, and a 4-layer text span encoder.
-We pretrain on 192x320 images, and adapt the resolution to 288x512 widescreen images for downstream tasks.
-To simplify adapting to variable input sizes, we eschew learned position embeddings in favor of a multi-dimensional rotary position encoding \cite{su2021roformer,rope-eleutherai}.
-Details and hyperparameters are in Appendix~\ref{supp:modelimpldetails}.
+Details are in Appendix~\ref{supp:modelimpldetails}.